My Quest to Learn About the History of Coffee

 From Italy coffee spread to Europe and even to the tea-drinking nation of England.
 Indeed, Oxford’s Queen Lane Coffee House, opened in 1654, is still open for business.
 Lloyd’s of London began life as a coffee house.
 The Dutch took coffee to Java and other colonies, as did the Spanish, paving the way for Brazil to become dominant in the world cultivation of the bean.

 And so to Australia.
 I've yet to find a bad coffee in Melbourne.
-The maze of inner city laneways have a colourful history, and were once not safe to wander through.
+The maze of inner-city laneways has a colourful history and was once not safe to wander through.
 With each café priding itself on its unique brew, I make a random choice from the warren of cafés.
 Those laneways not filled with shops or restaurants are covered with street art, including works by the likes of Banksy.

 So a bean discovered by an Ethipoian goat-herder has spread to dominate the world, with each place it touches bringing its own disinct style.
 One day I hope to try the hickory laced brew of New Orleans, or see if New York can produce a macchiato to rival those I have drunk elsewhere in the world.